kesmarag/grmot/README.md

 - `code` (str): Fault model identifier.

 ## Test Case: Synthetic Earthquake Simulation Near Samos Island, Greece
-We wish to simulate a hypothetical earthquake on the same fault that ruptured during the 2020 Samos earthquake.
+We aim to simulate a hypothetical earthquake on the same fault that ruptured during the 2020 Samos earthquake, evaluating its potential impact on Karlovasi main square.

 ![img](./images/map_samos.png)